-Harvest.
-Two major factors determine the time of lemon harvest: fruit color and fruit size.
-In this region, harvests are performed three to six times each year.
-Fruit is hand harvested by contract labor into 900-pound field bins and transported to a packing house, where yield is reported on a per acre basis in terms of 55-pound field boxes.
+Mature fruit is hand harvested by contract labor into 900-pound field bins and transported to a packing house where yield is reported on a per acre basis in terms of 55-pound field boxes.
 The 900-pound field bin is a unit of measure that is used to calculate harvest costs.
 The 55-pound field box is a unit of measure that is used to calculate returns to growers and assessment fees that are incurred by the California state marketing order for citrus.
 Both organic and conventional citrus growers must pay the assessment fees; the current rate is \$0.022 per 55-pound field box.
 Fees are paid to the Citrus Research Board.

-Yields for organically produced lemons are similar to those of a conventionally produced crop, ranging from 500 to 900 field boxes per acre and averaging 675 field boxes per acre.
+Yields for organically produced Valencia oranges are similar to those of a conventionally produced crop, ranging from 300 to 900 field boxes per acre and averaging 600 field boxes per acre.
 Between 55% and 70% of this yield is packed as fresh market organic fruit.
-The portion of the crop that is not packed for the organic fresh market is processed into juice for either the organic or conventional market.
-Yields for organic lemons vary depending on a number of factors including the orchard planting density, tree age, lemon variety, cultural operations, production location and yearly growing conditions.
-In this area, Eureka and Lisbon lemons are the two most commonly grown varieties.
+The portion of the crop that is not packed for the organic fresh market is processed into juice for the organic or conventional market.
+Yields for organic Valencia oranges vary depending on a number of factors including the orchard planting density, tree age, cultural operations, production location and yearly growing conditions.